getappmap/appmap/README.md

    projects; install the npm package for Node.js; install the Go module for Golang.
 2. Run the AppMap client to perform static or dynamic inspection of the code.
 In static mode, the client inspects all the project code without actually running any of it.
-In dynamic mode, the client executes the program through some scenario, and records all the important interactions (e.g. function calls) which occur.
-Whether performing static or dynamic inspection, the output is an [appmap.json](#appmap.json) file.
+In dynamic mode, the client executes the program through some scenario, and records all the important events (e.g. SQL queries, function calls) which occur.
+Whether performing static or dynamic inspection, the output is an `appmap.json` file.
-3. Upload the `appmap.json` file to the AppMap server, which creates visual depictions of the code.
+3. Upload the `appmap.json` file to the AppLand server.

 ## AppMap client command reference